Make and Zapier compared (and a better and easier alternative)

 Key features of Zapier

-Zapier is the OG of no-code automation — and it's evolved significantly beyond its "if this, then that" roots.
+Zapier is the OG of no-code automation, and it's evolved significantly beyond its "if this, then that" roots.
 With 8,000+ app integrations, it's the most-connected automation platform on the market.
+In 2025, Zapier rebranded itself as an "AI Orchestration Platform," signaling just how seriously they're betting on AI.

 Ease of use